Using Form W-4 as a Nonresident Alien

 (b)(4) PERSONAL SERVICES.
 Personal services means any work performed by an individual in connection with a trade or business.
 However, personal services do not include any work performed by an individual in the individual’s capacity as an investor as described in section 1.469-5T(f)(2)(ii).

 Personal services is work performed as an AGENT or OFFICER of the U.S. Inc. federal corporation defined in 28 U.S.C. §3002(15)(A).
-In effect, it is services performed as a Kelly Girl for Uncle.
-As such, it is NOT the earnings of you personally, but your corporate parent.
+In effect, it is services performed as a Kelly Girl for Uncle on loan to the company you work for.
+As such, it is NOT the earnings of you personally or privately, but your corporate parent.
 While working as said officer of U.S. Inc., you are WITHIN the LEGAL “United States” but not the statutory geographical United States.
-The OFFICE you serve in has a domicile in the District of Columbia under Federal Rule of Civil Procedure 17, while the OFFICER does NOT and usually has a foreign domicile within a constitutional state.
+The OFFICE you serve in has a domicile in the District of Columbia under Federal Rule of Civil Procedure 17, while the OFFICER does NOT and usually has a foreign domicile within a legislatively foreign constitutional state.
 These distinctions are made clear in:

 - 26 U.S.C. §6413.